Configuration log content displays only in English, regardless of which language you select for your Citrix Cloud account.

-Configuration Logging captures Citrix Virtual Apps and Desktops deployment configuration changes and administrative activities to a logging database in Citrix Cloud.
+Configuration logging is a feature that captures Citrix Virtual Apps and Desktops deployment configuration changes and administrative activities to a logging database in Citrix Cloud.
 You can use the logged content to:

 - Diagnose and troubleshoot problems after configuration changes are made.
 The log provides a breadcrumb trail.

 - Assist change management and track configurations.

 In this Citrix Cloud service, configuration logging is always enabled.
 You cannot disable it.

 From the Full Configuration management interface, you can view configuration log content, filtered by date ranges or by full text search.
 You can also generate a CSV report using PowerShell.
 From this console, you cannot edit or delete log content.
 You can use the Remote PowerShell SDK to schedule periodic data deletion from the log.

 Configuration logs are localized when they are created.
 For example, a log created in English is read in English, regardless of the locale of the reader.

 - Full Administrators in Citrix Cloud, plus Citrix Virtual Apps and Desktops service Cloud Administrators and Read Only Administrators can view configuration logs in the Manage console.

 - Full Administrators and Cloud Administrators can also download a CSV report of logging activity, using PowerShell.

 - Configuration changes and administrative activities initiated from the Manage and Monitor tabs